dragonvedb/deltalore/content/Gaster Followers.md

 	- _One day, his experiments went wrong, and..._
 	- _Well, I needn't gossip._
 	- _After all, it's rude to talk about someone who's listening._
+		- _Why is Striped Bird blocking [[Kris]] from the most interesting parts of the library In both Ch1 and Ch2?_
+		- _And why is Striped Bird's name in the game files 'spr_normalnpc'?_